shasib/Python-Speedtest-Text/README.md

 - Your Gmail
 - Your Gmail's password or path to a file with the password in it
 - Your phone number + carrier SMS-via-email domain

+Create a Cron job which executes the script
+Done!
+The script will run the speedtest and send you a text with the results as often as you want it to.

 ###Here is a list of domains for some of the major cell carriers:
 | Carrier | Domain + Format |